 DAY 1 KUTAISI – GORI – TBILISI

 Arrival to David the Builder Kutaisi International Airport in the morning.
 Meet your Travel Agency representative in Georgia.
 Drive to Tbilisi.
-Stop at the Joseph Stalin’s birthplace in Gori, the town where the Joseph Stalin was born and went to school.
-The large museum devoted to Stalin, is still Gori’s best known attraction, but there are also several intriguing older historical attractions close by.
+Stop at Gori, the town where the Joseph Stalin was born and went to school.
+Visit the large museum devoted to Stalin, the Gori’s best known attraction.
 Breakfast.
+Continue to Tbilisi.

 Take a cable car to the 4th century Narikala Fortress, and get a superb panoramic view of Tbilisi, with its hanging houses, the historic Metekhi Church and the gold-topped Sameba Cathedral.
 Views also sweep down to the glass Peace Bridge, the gorge of the River Mtkvari and the picturesque spurs of the Trialeti Range.

 Visit the Holy Trinity Cathedral, commonly called Sameba ("Trinity" in Georgian).
 With its gold-topped roof, it’s easy to spot the Sameba in most places in the city and catch its golden light.
 The Holy Trinity Cathedral is the largest religious building in the area of the South Caucasus, and it’s the main cathedral of Georgia with the seat of the Catholicos Patriarch of All Georgia.

 Visit the Sioni Cathedral.
 The most significant relic of the cathedral is the venerated Grapevine Cross, which, according to a tradition, was forged by St. Nino, a Cappadocian woman who preached Christianity in Georgia in the early 4th century.
 The Cross of St. Nino, according to legend, is made from the vine branches bound with the saint’s own hair.
 Visit on a Sunday morning and enjoy the singing by the Sioni Boys’ Choir.